 Value Propositions: Emergence of Use Cases and Value Chains

-Technology companies create value propositions for specific use cases intended for a specific buyer and problem statement.
+Tech companies create use cases intended for a buyer and problem.

 However, about a third of companies are tying these use cases together into a value-chain or ‘platform’ sale.
 They can now derive and sell incremental value (1+1=3) and reap success in terms of growth and profitability.
 The graphic below summarizes these two models.